sandal/notes.majesticseacreature.com/_posts/2013-02-27-resolution-update.md

 I noted that I had been perfect at dealing with TV and video games, but was still struggling with my casual internet browsing in the evenings.
-I suggested that I'd come up with a plan for how I wanted to use the computer each evening in -- hoping that would help -- but I just couldn't force myself into that habit.
+I suggested that I'd come up with a plan for how I wanted to use the computer each evening -- hoping that would help -- but I just couldn't force myself into that habit.

 Other concerns are cropping up too.
 For example: my current schedule doesn't